-The Fourth Amendment to the U.S. Constitution states the “right of the people to be secure in their persons, houses, papers, and effects” and requires the government to get a warrant based on probable cause before a search1.”
-With an eye towards guarding that right, Congress set up the FISA court to issue domestic search orders against agents of foreign powers and terrorist groups – but President Bush ignored the court in ordering National Security Agency (NSA) wiretapping2.
-Likewise, Congress enacted law to ban phone companies from giving out information about customers’ calling habits – but the NSA reportedly collected such phone call records3.
-USA Today reported on Thursday of last week that the NSA secretly obtained the phone call records of tens of millions of Americans from the three biggest phone companies.
+The Fourth Amendment to the U.S. Constitution states the “right of the people to be secure in their persons, houses, papers, and effects” and requires the government to get a warrant based on probable cause before a search.”
+With an eye towards guarding that right, Congress set up the FISA court to issue domestic search orders against agents of foreign powers and terrorist groups – but President Bush ignored the court in ordering National Security Agency (NSA) wiretapping.
+Likewise, Congress enacted law to ban phone companies from giving out information about customers’ calling habits – but the NSA reportedly collected such phone call records. _USA Today_ reported on Thursday of last week that the NSA secretly obtained the phone call records of tens of millions of Americans from the three biggest phone companies.
 One source said, “The agency’s goal is ‘to create a database of every call ever made’ within the nation’s borders.”
-On the evening of the report The Washington Post and ABC News had a poll done of 502 Americans, and the next day reported that 63% favored the NSA’s actions4.
+On the evening of the report _The Washington Post_ and ABC News had a poll done of 502 Americans, and the next day reported that 63% favored the NSA’s actions.
 The question asked was:

+bq.
 It’s been reported that the National Security Agency has been collecting the phone call records of tens of millions of Americans.
 It then analyzes calling patterns in an effort to identify possible terrorism suspects, without listening to or recording the conversations.
 Would you consider this an acceptable or unacceptable way for the federal government to investigate terrorism?
 Do you feel that way strongly or somewhat?

 But _The Washington Post_’s pollers did not ask this question: